 While it may look like quite a price jump from the webcam, believe us, the Logitech PTZ Pro 2 is pretty cheap for a PTZ camera.
 It’s capable of capturing great-looking Full HD video, and thanks to its high-quality lens unit, can also optically zoom up to 10x, meaning you can get closer without the loss in quality that comes with digital zoom.
 This makes it great for streaming a conference or speaking event, as you can move from a wide room shot to a tight speaker shot with ease, controlling the camera via the hand-held remote.
 It plugs in via easy USB, and while the autofocus is sometimes a little temperamental, overall it offers excellent value for a PTZ camera.

-If you want to do more with your camera than just live stream, it makes sense to get a more sophisticated camera or camcorder that provides you with greater depth of control than a webcam.
-Many of these cameras also offer higher resolutions, in case streaming in 4K is something you need to do.
+If you want a versatile camera that does more than just live stream, it makes sense to get a more sophisticated camera that provides you with more features than a webcam.
+Many of the cameras here also offer higher resolutions, in case streaming in 4K is something you need to do.
 Here are the cameras and camcorders we think are best for streamers and vloggers.

 YouTubers love the Canon G7 X series, and this latest iteration is the most video-focused yet.
 The fact that it has a clean HDMI out means it’s easy to stream high-quality video, even in 4K UHD if you so desire, and having a 3.5mm mic input means you can attach a high-quality microphone for superior audio (though with no mic hotshoe on top of the camera, you’ll need to find somewhere else to put it).
 Its 24-100mm equivalent lens provides a broad range of framing options, and there’s a pleasing range of frame rate options in Full HD.
 It’s definitely on the pricey side for a compact camera with a 1-inch sensor, but if you’re a streamer, the video features just about justify the price.